hunterthe100/LALU/README.md

 0f = I never implemented jumpA fully so don’t use it, it was supposed to jump to an address from the memory,it essentially functions the same as jump i believe.

-I am considering the addition of 32 bit addition capabilities (it’s only 16 right now) as the adder which is built in does have overflow detection, but no promises.
+I am considering adding 32 bit addition capabilities (it’s only 16 right now) as the adder which is built in does have overflow detection, but no promises.

 There are some programs I wrote during the school year inside the Programs file